TP-Link Omada

 Configuration

-Adding TP-Link Omada to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the TP-Link Omada hub to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: